Celts to the Crèche

 “One of her nuns perceived how angels brought her spirit to heaven and it glittered in the midst of the angels like the shining sun or a glossy new gown.
 The same nun heard at the same time as she departed the sound of a wonderful bell in the air and she also saw that angels raised against her spirit a very large and wonderful cross of Christ and it shone like a star of heaven.
 With such joy was St. Hilda’s spirit brought to the heavenly glory, where she now sees our Lord without end, whose will she did before as long as she was alive in the flesh.”

-Hilda was probably buried at Whitby and her relics later taken to Glastonbury.
-In Volume 1 of Dugdale’s Monasticon, it is recorded that Titus, the Abbot of Whitby when the Vikings destroyed it in 867, fled to Glastonbury with St. Hilda’s relics.
-Hilda was succeeded as Abbess at Whitby by King Oswiu’s widow, Queen Eanflæd and their daughter Æfflæd, who was raised at Hartlepool and at Whitby.
+Hilda was most likely buried at Whitby and her relics later taken to Glastonbury.
+In Volume 1 of Dugdale’s () who was raised at Hartlepool and at Whitby., it is recorded that Tica, the Abbot of Whitby when the Vikings may have destroyed it in 867, fled to Glastonbury with St. Hilda’s relics.
+Hilda was succeeded as Abbess at Whitby by King Oswiu’s widow, Queen Eanflæd and their daughter Ælfflæd

-St. Hilda Today: There are numerous churches, schools, and colleges named after St. Hilda.
+St. Hilda Today: There are numerous schools and colleges named after St. Hilda including at least 15 churches, eleven in Yorkshire, two in Durham, one at Hinderwell, and perhaps on,e in Ellerburn.
+Of course, there are other churches connected to her like Hackness.
 There is a renewed interest in St. Hilda among those who study the history of women, the Church, and the early medieval era.

 At Lindisfarne (Holy Island) in northeast England, the “Community of Aidan and Hilda,” a dispersed international ecumenical community of men and women has it’s office and a retreat center.
-Rev. Ray Simpson is the founder of this community.
+Rev. Ray Simpson is the Founding Guardian of this community.

-There is also a new 43 mile St. Hilda’s pilgrimage path in Northeast England from Hinderwell in Yorkshire to Whitby Abbey.
+Hilda’s Way Pilgrimage.
+There is also a 43 mile St. Hilda’s Way pilgrimage path in Northeast England from Hinderwell in Yorkshire to Whitby Abbey.
 It visits eight churches and chapels all dedicated to St Hilda.
 St Hilda’s Way was launched on Sunday June 28, 2015 with a special service at St. Hilda’s Well at Hinderwell Church.

 Feast day is November 17